OSVTAC/project-recommendations/index.md

 ### 5.5.
 Project Management

+* The Department should hire a staff person to be in charge of managing the project.
+The person should have experience and expertise in managing technical projects of a similar size and complexity.

 * As soon as possible, the Department should develop and publicize a rough project plan and timeline for the development and certification of an open source system, for the case that the project